bnb-chain/bnb-chain.github.io/docs/getting-started.md

 ## How to Buy BNB Tokens
 As all fees on BNB Chain are paid in BNB, therefore, in order to interact with the BNB Chain network you will need to have some BNB tokens.
 - BNB tokens can also be received for usage on testnet through the [testnet faucet](https://testnet.binance.org/faucet-smart).
 - The BNB tokens for usage on mainnet are available for purchase on multiple leading exchanges and wallets as explained [here](#wallet).
-You can also refer [here][wallets/wallet-tutorial-overview] for tutorials on ho to use different wallets for use with BNB Chain to send/receive/purchase BNB Tokens.
+You can also refer [here][wallets/wallet-tutorial-overview] for tutorials on how to use different wallets for use with BNB Chain to send/receive/purchase BNB Tokens.

 ## Wallet
 The easiest way to use BNB Beacon and BNB Smart Chain is through a wallet with support for accounts and transfers on these chains.